mechkit/solar_design_algorithm/standard/documents/SDA_micro_standard.md

 ### Module - Inverter checks

-The module(s) power must be within the inverter manufacturer's limits.
+The module's operating voltage must be within the inverter's MPPT operating range.

-The module's operating voltage must be less than the inverter maximum operating voltage.
+The module's operating voltage must be less than the inverter maximum operating current.

-The selected module can not have more cells than allowed by the inveter manufacturer.
+The selected module can not have more cells than allowed by the inverter manufacturer.

 ### Conductor and conduit schedule